Student sues Liberty University for refund

 "Liberty University has tirelessly attempted to balance the needs of students, employees, and the community as it has navigated through the unprecedented health challenges presented by COVID-19," according to the statement.
 "We have also taken into account the economic impact and legal rights of all the parties involved."

-A university spokesman on Tuesday declined to elaborate on what other refunds or credits the school might offer to students.
+A university spokesman declined to elaborate Tuesday on what other refunds or credits the school might offer to students.

 The statement said it's safe to be on campus: "Liberty's less populated and more frequently sanitized campus living environment will be maintained for those students who chose it as their safest option.
 Thankfully these measures have resulted in no on-campus student testing positive for COVID-19 thus far."